 · We have employed a behaviour worker to work with individual and groups of children who require additional support.

 · We also work closely with agencies including, Garforth Extended Services.
 These offer support to families and children through for example, their family support workers.

 · All our staff are trained in Child Protection procedures.
-Miss Boulding, Mrs Warner and Mrs Goddard are designated safe guarding leads.
+Mrs Crossley, Mrs Warner and Mrs Goddard are designated safe guarding leads.